 Be calm, be patient.
-At first, keep your cat in a small room, such as the bathroom, with the litter box at one end of the room and food, water, and a bed at the other, to give him time to adjust.
-Gradually give your pet more freedom as he successfully goes back and uses his litter box.
+At first, keep your cat in a small room, such as the bathroom (make sure the toilet lid is down!), with the litter box at one end of the room and food and water and a bed at the other, to give him time to adjust.
+Gradually give your pet more freedom as he successfully goes back to and uses his litter box.
 Allow several weeks for your new pet to adjust.

-Never drag your cat out of hiding.
+Never drag your new cat out of hiding.
 Use a lure such as food or a toy to encourage your cat to come out.
 Spend quiet time just sitting in the room to help the cat feel comfortable in your presence.